 With a robust framework in place, [Company Name] will enhance the way we communicate expectations and deliver performance feedback:

-Transparent Expectations: Clearly articulating the competencies and behaviors expected from each employee, aligning them with assessment criteria to ensure everyone understands how they are evaluated.
+Transparent Expectations: Clearly articulating the competencies and behaviors expected from each employee, aligning them with assessment criteria to ensure everyone understands their evaluation.

-Engaging Feedback Mechanisms: Designing feedback systems that not only inform employees of their assessment results but also engage them in a constructive dialogue about their career development and growth.
+Engaging Feedback Mechanisms: Design feedback systems that inform employees of their assessment results and engage them in a constructive dialogue about their career development and growth.
 This approach encourages employees to take personal accountability for their performance and development.

 Accountability and Continuous Improvement

-Feedback Utilization: Employees and managers will use feedback from assessments to set personal and team goals, aligning them with organizational objectives to foster continuous improvement.
+Feedback Utilization: Employees and managers will use assessment feedback to set personal and team goals, aligning them with organizational objectives to foster continuous improvement.

-Policy Review and Updates: Regularly reviewing and updating assessment criteria and standards to ensure they remain relevant and effective in identifying and cultivating the necessary skills and competencies within our workforce.
+Policy Review and Updates: We regularly review and update assessment criteria and standards to ensure they remain relevant and effective in identifying and cultivating the necessary skills and competencies within our workforce.

-Scope of the Policy
+Scope with the Policy

-This policy applies to staff employed by (COMPANY) as well as any candidates/job applicants where skills assessments are deemed necessary or appropriate.
+This policy applies to staff employed by (COMPANY) as well as candidates/job applicants for whom skills assessments are deemed necessary or appropriate.

 Responsibility